-The Board consists of three executive directors, one of whom, Michael Bell, is the Executive Chairman and one non-executive director, Roger Lane-Smith.
+Until the 27th April, 2013 the Board consisted of three executive directors, one of whom, Michael Bell, is the Executive Chairman and one non-executive director, Roger Lane-Smith.
+On the 27th April, 2013, David Pyle stepped down as an executive director to become a non-executive director.
 The Chairman has no other significant commitments.
-Day-to-day control of subsidiary and joint venture operations is vested in individual company managing directors, supported by their respective financial managers.
+Day to day control of subsidiary and joint venture operations is vested in individual company managing directors, supported by their respective financial managers.

 The Board meets at least quarterly throughout the year to direct and control the overall strategy and operating performance of the Group.
 To enable them to carry out these responsibilities all directors have full and timely access to all relevant information.
-Executive directors, except for Company business trips and holidays, meet daily and the Chairman periodically meets with the non-executive director.
+Executive directors, except for Company business trips and holidays, meet daily and the Chairman periodically meets with the non-executive directors.
 Additionally subsidiary operations have monthly Board meetings which the main Board chairman chairs and the main Board financial director attends.

-Procedures are in place for directors to seek independent advice at the expense of the Company.
+Procedures are in place for directors to seek independent advice at the expense of the Company and the Company has insurance in respect of legal action against the Directors.
 The Company Secretary is responsible to the Board for ensuring that Board procedures are complied with and for advising the Board on all governance matters.